junxiao01/starter-hugo-academic/content/authors/admin/_index.md

     - course: Ph.D. in Computer Science
       institution: The Hong Kong Polytechnic University (PolyU)
       year: 2018.09-2022.10
-    - course: M.S.C in Electronic and Information Engineering (with distinction)
+    - course: M.S.c in Electronic and Information Engineering (with distinction)
       institution: The Hong Kong Polytechnic University (PolyU)
       year: 2016.09-2018.03
     - course: BSc in Telecommunication Engineering
       institution: Guangdong University of Technology
       year: 2012.09-2016.06

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the